marklindhout/hetzblocker/docs/index.md

 Collaboration takes place on GitHub at https://github.com/marklindhout/hetzblocker, and you are free to clone, fork and contribute code to the repository as you please.

 The block list is curated by the Hetzblocker Media Safeguard team.
-If you would like to the curation team, you can send an email or open a request on the issue tracker at: https://github.com/marklindhout/hetzblocker/issues
+If you would like to join the curation team, you can send an email or open a request on the issue tracker at: https://github.com/marklindhout/hetzblocker/issues

 We hope to see you there!